calint/xiinux/README.md

 intention:
 * compact web application server
-* backend for browser based application
+* back-end for browser based application
 * deployed as server
 * runs on one thread